-I saw music as a means of communication from an early age; I sang in the pram to unsuspecting persons when out for walks.
-Before I could walk, I crawled to the piano in the lounge where I listened to my mother play.
+I saw music as a means of communication from an early age: I sang in the pram to unsuspecting persons when out for a walk; I crawled to the piano upon hearing my mother play.

 i walked. i felt like there was a transparent sheet between my body and the world. it couldn’t hurt me.